moloney/dcmstack/doc/CLI_Tutorial.rst

 While the affine transform stored in the Nifti allows a mapping from voxel indices to patient space, some programs do not make use of the affine information.
 To provide a similar orientation in these programs we reorder voxels in the same manner as dcm2nii.
-This results in the row, column and slice indices starting from the most right, posterior, inferior corner relative to patient space.
+This results in the positive row, column, and slice directions pointing toward the left, anterior, and superior (LAS) patient directions.
 This can be overridden with the *--voxel-order* option.

 Working with Extended Nifti Files
 ---------------------------------